pgberlureau/GNN-GM/README.md

 # GNN-GM

+Group project for the Deep-Learning course at ENS-PSL (2024/2025).

 ## Installation

 You need `conda` (or `mamba`) to be installed.
 Then to set up the `gnn-gm` environment :